Lixkote/RectifyPad/README.md

 ## Credits
  - [Jd](https://github.com/Jd-1206) for the initial idea to recreate WordPad in Windows 11 style.

-## Getting started
+## Compilation
-To run RectifyPad, you will need the following prerequisites:
+To compile RectifyPad, you will need the following prerequisites:
-- A computer running Windows 11 21H1, build 22000 or newer (Windows 10 support will be coming soon).
+- A computer running Windows 11, build 22000 or newer.
 - The latest version of [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads) (the free community edition is sufficient).
   - The "Universal Windows Platform Development" workload installed.
   - The latest Windows 11 SDK and Windows 10 SDKs installed.